 Our board and staff see a need to uplift the voices of those most impacted by structural racism so that we can learn more about how to best address racial disparities in our schools.
-We are creating opportunities to listen and engage with students, families, and community members.
+We are continually striving to create opportunities to listen and engage with students, families, and community members.

 where you come in

 We invite students, families, teachers, and community leaders, to join us as equity advocates.
-As we develop a road map this spring and summer, we hope you will join us at the Choosing Equity events.
+As we develop action plans this fall, we hope you will join us at the October Equity event.
 You can also follow us on Facebook, Twitter, and Instagram, and sign up for ongoing updates through our e-newsletters.
 Have ideas or feedback?
-Don't hesitate to reach out to us at email@example.com or by phone at 828-350-6174.
+Don't hesitate to reach out to us at firstname.lastname@example.org or by phone at 828-350-6174.
 We understand that transforming this conversation into an enduring movement will require all kinds of skills and talents.
 Let’s work together to make room for your voice.